 Will it go away by itself?

-We will never recommend simply moving on with life and pretending as if no offshore accounts or income ever existed.
+We will never recommend simply moving on with life and pretending as if no offshore accounts, assets or income ever existed.
 However, thanks to the protection afforded by the attorney-client privilege, we can advise clients as to what the economic penalties and jail time would be if the taxpayer is caught without any of their confidential information being used against them.
 By contrast, any non-attorney, including CPAs and bankers, can be compelled to testify against the taxpayer and all their files and email correspondence can be subpoenaed, as well as phone conversations recorded by banks and copies of emails kept by internet service providers.

 Fiscal Globalization Arrived